shkim816/acnn_speaker_recog/README.md

 Paper will be available.

 ## Adaptive Convolutional Neural Network Module
 We use two scaling maps, which are frequency and time domain, to each axis for the adaptive kernel in the ACNN module.
-The adaptive kernel K˜ (X) is created by element-wise multiplication of each output channel C_{out} of the content-invariant kernel K with M(X).
+The adaptive kernel is created by element-wise multiplication of each output channel $C_{out}$ of the content-invariant kernel $K$ with $M(X)$.
 The structure of proposed ACNN module for speaker recognition is shown as follows.

 <img src="./pretrained_model/ACNN_module.png" width="700">

-- This module is applied to VGG-M and ResNet for text-independent speaker recognition.
+This module is applied to VGG-M and ResNet for text-independent speaker recognition.

 ## Requirements and versions used
 - pytorch >= 1.4.0